UNA-CS455/SchedulingApp/README.md

         -Go to: https:/127.0.0.1/PHPmyadmin
         -Paste SQL from cs455.sql and run

-6. Repeat step 5 for cs55.sql

-7. App should now be accessible at: http://localhost/SchedulingApp/
+6. App should now be accessible at: http://localhost/SchedulingApp/

 -------------------------------------------------------------------------------
 NOTE: login will not work without LDAP file.